ros-drivers/axis_camera/README.rst

 ROS wiki documentation: `axis_camera`_.

-*This driver is under active development.
-Its interfaces are relatively stable, but may still change.*
+This driver is under active development.
+Its ROS interfaces are relatively stable, but may still change.

-This package has no released code API.
+There is no released code API.

 **Warning**::